gustafsson96/moment3dt207g/README.md

 # Moment 3 DT207G Part 1

-This project makes up the first part of my contribution for Moment 3 - NoSQL-DATABASER in the course Backend-baserad webbutveckling (DT207G) at Mittuniversitetet, Sundsvall.
+This project makes up the first part of my contribution for Moment 3 - NoSQL-databaser in the course Backend-baserad webbutveckling (DT207G) at Mittuniversitetet, Sundsvall.

 This is a simple REST API for managing work experience data built with Node.js, Express, MongoDB Atlas, and Mongoose.

 ## Installation

-This API uses MongoDB Atlas for remote database storage.
 To install, follow these steps:

 1. Clone the repository: git clone https://github.com/gustafsson96/moment3dt207g.git
 2. Navigate into the project folder: cd your-project-folder-name